 The countries that have made the biggest advances in the resources category compared with 2015 are the UK, Turkey, and New Zealand.
 The countries with the largest total expenditure (public and private) on higher education as a percent of GDP are the US, Chile, Saudi Arabia, and Canada.

-As for higher education environment (20 percent weight in the ranking), the top scorers are US, Hong Kong, Finland, New Zealand, and the Netherlands.
+As for higher education environment (20 percent weight in the ranking), the top scorers are US, Hong Kong (HKU MBA review – Life, work permit and job in Hong Kong), Finland, New Zealand, and the Netherlands.
 Switzerland has shown the largest improvement.
 Romania has fallen the greatest in the rankings.
 India is at rank 43, much lower than China, which has rank 26.

 The top five nations in connectivity (20 percent weight) are Switzerland, Denmark, Austria, UK, and Belgium.
 Belgium has climbed to the fifth position at the cost of Sweden, which has fallen to the seventh rank.
 Other nations that have declined on this measure include Bulgaria, South Africa, and Ukraine.
 India is at the 49th place, and China at the 45th.